BGDevFox/PixelAlienRaces/README.md

 https://twitter.com/DoePepito

+### Proofs of the donation will be added here too.

 Every Alien race has its own info:
 - Galaxy what the Alien race belongs to.
 - Name of the Alien race.